Sores in Nose: 15 Causes & How to Treat Them

 Mild injuries, like rubbing, scratching or hitting the nose can damage the delicate skin within the nostril.
 This can lead to bleeding and the formation of scabs.
 Small children tend to insert small objects into their nose, which may also result in bleeding.

-What to do: It is important to treat the injury and wounds to prevent injection.
+How to treat: It is important to treat the injury and wounds to prevent injection.
 Sores should be kept clean with water and a mild soap, and you should avoid picking at scabs to promote adequate healing.

 10. Drug use